Ken6

 Below are some of the messages received, but you can also view all messages here.

-Bill Cumming wrote...
+Bill Goodsir wrote...

 Val Malcolm wrote...